Empirical Bayesian Multi-Bandit Learning: Regret Analysis

 \section{Regret Analysis}

-In this section, we present the frequentist cumulative regret upper bounds for the algorithms \textbf{ebmTS} and \textbf{ebmUCB}, which differ from the Bayesian regret bound reported in previous literature \cite{hong2022hierarchical}.
-The upper bound of estimation error provided in Theorem \ref{inequality_beta_hat} offers robust support for our theoretical analysis of regret.
-Based on Theorem \ref{inequality_beta_hat}, it can be derived that the frequentist regret bounds are related to the sum of variances of the selected arm of the observed bandit, a result that is also presented in \cite{hong2022hierarchical},
+In this section, we present the frequentist cumulative regret upper bounds for the algorithms \textbf{ebmTS} and \textbf{ebmUCB}, which differ from the Bayesian regret bound reported in previous literature \cite{hong2022hierarchical}. \begin{theorem} For any $\delta > 0$, the overall cumulative regret of \textbf{ebmUCB} is at most